Let Us Never Speak of This Again

 - Marge also used the line in the same episode.

 - Marge also said it in regard to a relative who snapped and went on a shooting spree:

 Marge: Well, Bart, your Uncle Arthur used to have a saying: "Shoot 'em all and let God sort 'em out".
 Unfortunately, one day he put his theory into practice.
 It took 75 Federal Marshalls to bring him down.
 Now let's never speak of him again.

-The Powerpuff Girls had episode "Shotgun Wedding", in which the Professor tries to learn more about Fuzzy Lumpkins for the purpose of science, and after getting covered in mud, flowers, and a curtain is mistaken for a woman by Fuzzy and nearly forced to marry him.
-After the Professor is saved by the Powerpuff Girls, he writes on notepad that he was using "Lumpkins are, above all, stupid" and as a sidenote "never speak of this again"... and then eats it.
+- The Powerpuff Girls had episode "Shotgun Wedding", in which the Professor tries to learn more about Fuzzy Lumpkins for the purpose of science, and after getting covered in mud, flowers, and a curtain is mistaken for a woman by Fuzzy and nearly forced to marry him.
+After the Professor is saved by the Powerpuff Girls, he writes on his notepad "Lumpkins are, above all, stupid" and as a sidenote "never speak of this again"... and then eats it.
 He gets really mad when the Girls mention it about 10 seconds later.

 Grim: We keep flying, we never head back, and we never talk about this again.

 - Transformers: The 2008 BotCon script reading, "'Bee in the City", ends with all parties involved agreeing to never speak of the incident again.

 - Whenever Phoebe ends up involved on something involving Helga's crush on Arnold, Helga always tells her this at the end.

 Principal Wartz: (in a sombrero shaking maracas) Are you attempting to leave the school grounds without permission, Miss Pataki?